maxeruth/StellaratorNearAxis.jl/docs/src/lib/PowerSeries.md

-# Power Series
+# Documentation
-This is the documentation for power series structs and their operations.
+This is the documentation for StellaratorNearAxis.jl structs and their operations.

 ## Contents
 ```@contents